Valtellina: Il Palio delle Contrade

-Born in 1963, the Palio delle Contrade sees the inhabitants of the five districts of Bormio compete against each other, divided according to age, in downhill, cross-country, combined, and relay races.
+Started in 1963, the Palio delle Contrade sees the inhabitants of the five districts of Bormio compete against each other, divided according to age, in downhill, cross-country, combined, and relay races.
 The cross-country race takes place through the streets of the town, covered with snow for the purpose.

 Wines

 In Valtellina, wines are produced mainly from Chiavennasca (the local name of Nebbiolo grape variety) with other minor varieties such as Rossola nera permitted up to 20% for the Denominazione di origine controllata (DOC) and 10% for the Denominazione di Origine Controllata e Garantita (DOCG).
 Grapes are limited to a harvest yield of 12 tonnes per hectare.
 The finished wine must be aged for at least two years prior to release (three years if a Riserva bottling) with a minimum alcohol level of at least 11%.
 Yields for the DOCG wines are further restricted to a maximum of 8 tonnes/ha.
-While the aging requirements are the same as the DOC, the minimum alcohol level for the DOCG wine is 12%.
+While the ageing requirements are the same as the DOC, the minimum alcohol level for the DOCG wine is 12%.

 The best-known villages for red wines are: Grumello, Sassella, Inferno, Valgella, and Maroggia.
 The village names are normally indicated on the label.
-Additionally there is an Amarone style DOCG wine called Sforzato (Sfursat).
+Additionally, there is an Amarone style DOCG wine called Sforzato (Sfursat).